 1.4 Contributions and Outline

-To address the research challenges discussed in Section 1.3, this dissertation proposes a scalable and integrated analysis architecture as illustrated in Figure 1-7 to support modern scientific data analysis pipelines in the cloud.
-The three stages in the pipeline demonstrate how Insight, Knowledge, and Wisdom are eventually generated from Data.
+To address the research challenges discussed in Section 1.3, this dissertation proposes a scalable and integrated analysis architecture as illustrated in Figure 1-8 to support modern scientific data analysis pipelines in the cloud.
+The three stages in the pipeline demonstrate how Information, Knowledge, and Wisdom [143] are eventually generated from Data.
 Correspondingly, we name our architecture Cloud DIKW.
 The whole architecture comprises three modules; each module extends and combines a set of big data storage and processing tools to tackle the corresponding challenges.